- Artistic Heritage

 By comparing archaeological data and scientific prospecting data, an archaeologist can obtain more reliable information, consequently decreasing the time and cost of and excavation and enabling efficient planning for better results.
 Technology-aided prospecting techniques also allow archaeologists to gather data on protected cultural relics without drilling or digging.

 A GPR survey images the subsurface by transmitting electromagnetic radiation to a subsurface area and measuring the difference in amplitude between the initial radar pulse and the return pulse and its time of arrival.
 This survey technique is extremely useful for imaging buried cultural properties such as the interior of an ancient tumulus, building sites, shell mounds or kilns.

-Wolseong Palace Site, Gyeongju (Historic Site No. 16)
+Wolseong Palace Site, Gyeongju (Historic Site)